jclark/satpulse/doc/config.md

 The above configuration file specifies that

 * the ethernet interface with the pin that the GPS output pin is attached to is `enp1s0` (the pin index is defaulted to 0)
-* the serial speed is 9600 baud
+* the serial speed is 9600 baud (the serial device is usually specified by systemd commands)
 * the GPS receiver should be configured to work optimally for timing; note that this won't make any persistent changes to the GPS receiver, so you can turn it off and on again to undo any changes
 * ptp4l should be updated using the Unix domain socket at `/var/run/ptp4l`